 A: Yes.
-All King colleagues will undergo COVID-19 training to ensure the health and safety of all members of the community.
-We also will post flyers throughout the campus reminding students and colleagues of the importance of adhering to proper hygiene and social distancing rules, cleaning and disinfecting protocols, and appropriate use of face coverings.
+All King colleagues have completed COVID-19 training to ensure the health and safety of all members of the community.
+We also have posted flyers throughout the campus reminding students and colleagues of the importance of adhering to proper hygiene and social distancing rules, cleaning and disinfecting protocols, and appropriate use of face coverings.

 A: We are proud of what we were able to provide and accomplish during KingIsHome this past spring.
 We also recognize that that program could best be described as emergency learning.
-Over the summer, each division has worked to create contingency plans for just this situation that would allow us to remain connected, value balance and wellbeing, and continue teaching and learning.
-Specifically, we are implementing more structure and accountability for students.
+Over the summer, each division created contingency plans for just this situation that would allow us to remain connected, value balance and wellbeing, and continue teaching and learning.
+Specifically, we implemented more structure and accountability for students.

 - Q: What best practices and priorities are guiding King’s academic program?

 - Q: What should students do if they are unable to attend King on campus due to illness, quarantine, or other family considerations?